 If you’re new to horse racing betting then you’re likely to encounter plenty of weird terminology that sounds like another language.
 Indeed, even experienced racing punters sometimes haven’t a clue what all the jargon means in the sport!

 One of the terms you’re likely to come across is a ‘stayer’.
 This is a term that has seeped into the English language and is used every day to describe someone or something as durable.
+And you’re likely to hear it at Cheltenham this spring too.

 What is a stayer?